FIWARE/tutorials.Entity-Relationships/README.md

   + A price e.g. 13.99 Euros
   + A size e.g. Small
 * An inventory item is another conceptural entity, used to assocate products, stores, shelves and physical objects. **Inventory Item** entities would have properties such as:
-  + An assocation to the product being sold
+  + An association to the product being sold
   + An association to the store in which the product is being sold
   + An association to the shelf where the product is being displayed
   + A stock count of the quantity of the product available in the warehouse